 I will make some statements which I believe are true but which are perhaps difficult or impossible to prove conclusively:

 1. The multiverse is a figment of humanity’s febrile imagination.

-2. The mere fact that we cannot see all of the Universe, due to its rapid – and possibly accelerating – rate of expansion and the fixed limit of the speed of light, does not mean it is infinite.
+2. The mere fact that we cannot see all of the Universe, due to its rapid – and possibly accelerating – rate of expansion and the fixed limit of the speed of light, does not mean that it is infinite.

 3. Physicists and cosmologists are approaching, or have already reached, the limits of what they can discover about the workings, structure, and development of the Universe based on the assumption that the Universe, and everything it contains, is due solely to observable natural laws and processes.
-In the future, they may need increasingly to have recourse to God in order to explain certain mysteries, inconsistencies, paradoxes, and other observations or calculations which cannot be explained by, or which contradict, natural laws.
+In the future, they may need increasingly to have recourse to God in order to explain certain mysteries, inconsistencies, paradoxes, and other observations or calculations that cannot be explained by, or contradict, natural laws.

 4. The reason why there are so many different phenomena in the Universe is because God likes variety, a divine preference that is also illustrated by the incredibly large number of different life forms that have existed or exist presently on the Earth during Life’s several billion years of existence on this planet.